Region Leadership

 ACTIVE SINCE 2024

 Lanli designs & maintains the club’s digital infrastructure.
-Her work prioritizes systems that can be understood, maintained & evolved without reliance on any single individual.
+Her work prioritizes systems that are clear, maintainable & built to evolve.

 65 Years Forward